-- oiled snow per hour. - A wide-track dozer can build an initial snow berm around the largest tank spill on the Slope within an hour. - A front-end loader with an 8-cubic-yd snow bucket can move 500 cubic yd of snow in an hour and fill a dump truck in 10 minutes.
-See Tactic L-6, Table 9A, for capacities of dump trucks available on the North Slope. - · Following is an example of recovery of lightly ciled snow for one 20-cubic-yd dump truck, with 2 miles between load and unload points:
+- One cubic yard of lightly oiled snow contains 0.3 bbl of oil.
+Snowmelters can typically handle 30 cubic yd of lightly oiled snow per hour. - · A wide-track dozer can build an initial snow berm around the largest tank spill on the Slope within an hour. - A front-end loader with an 8-cubic-yd snow bucket can move 500 cubic yd of snow in an hour and fill a dump truck in 10 minutes.
+See Tactic L-6, Table 9A, for capacities of dump trucks available on the North Slope. - Following is an example of recovery of lightly oiled snow for one 20-cubic-yd dump truck, with 2 miles between load and unload points: